0ddjob/CPC_PICOROM_PLUS/readme.md

 ## Current Status: UNTESTED!
 18-Nov-2024: initial design done
+20-Nov-2024: test PCBs on their way from PCBWAY (prob. about two weeks)

 ## Instructions
 Please refer to Matt's page for firmware & instructions on how to initialise the Pico & transfer/use Amstrad CPC ROMs.